MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOCopilotAgentInsightsReport.md

 ## SYNOPSIS

-This cmdlet enables administrator to trigger the build of a new Copilot Agent Insight report for the last N days.
+Using this commandlet, SPO Administrators may trigger the build of a new Copilot agent insight report for the specified number of days.

 ## SYNTAX